Making complex Security Access policies clearer, more scalable, and safer to manage.

 I evaluated the legacy experience to identify strengths and friction points, then defined the ideal policy authoring model and aligned Product and Engineering around a solution that balanced usability, technical constraints, and delivery timelines.

-Defined the core interaction model for visual policy authoring, simplifying complex logic into a composable system
+Defined the interaction model for visual policy authoring, simplifying complex logic into a composable workflow system

 Partnered with Product Management to shape requirements and prioritize features